-Since moving to Belleville, I’ve become a regular on Line 11.
+Since moving to Belleville, I’ve become a regular on Paris Metro Line 11.
 It pulls into my station with its great black rubber wheels and grinds to a halt.
 The door stays firmly shut until I flip the old-fashioned handle, enter the ancient, ragtag car and sit back.
-Line 11 takes off.
+Métro line 11 Paris takes off.
 It squeaks, creaks and rolls.
 The racket makes me smile.
 It’s the underground soundscape of Paris.

 When the conductor accelerates to full speed ahead we are literally flying through subterranean Paris.
-The 13 stations on Line 11 are further apart than on other Métro lines and halfway to the next stop, with a noticeable whir, Line 11 goes from a rapid and rattly ride to breakneck speed.
+The 13 stations on Paris Metro Line 11 are further apart than on the other lines and halfway to the next stop, with a noticeable whir, Line 11 goes from a rapid and rattly ride to breakneck speed.

 My eyebrows arch.
 I grin.
 I’m riding the rogue line in Paris.

 Unfortunately, the next station appears and the braking system activates.

 But, we’re on repeat and speed off to the next stop, Arts et Métiers.
 Its copper-plated walls, portholes, and hanging gears are reminiscent of a submarine making it one of the most unique métro stations in Paris.

 Paris metro Line 11: Get off at Arts et Metiers and/or Rambuteau and discover the Marais.
 Descend at Belleville or Pyrénnees and explore the 19th arrondissement of Paris.
 Get off at Place de la République and walk a few minutes to Canal Saint-Martin.